mknxdev/vue-ctx-injector/README.md

 ></div>
 ```

+This syntax must be used to let VCI knows which elements it needs to used and
-You **must** use the prefix `data-v-comp` to reference the component name
+how.
+By default, `data-v-comp` must be used to reference the component name
-you provide in the configuration options, and the `data-v:` prefix followed
+white `data-v:<propname>` is used to pass props data to the component
-by the kebab-case version of the prop name for any prop you pass to it.
+(`<propname>` is the **kebab-case** version of the component prop name).

+These prefixes can be customized (except for the `data-` part) at
+initialization.
+See the [Configuration](#configuration) section for more details.

+#### Reactivity

-*Every component instanciated using VCI is watched for attributes updates,
+Every component instanciated using VCI is watched for attributes updates,
 and these changes also update component data.

-This way you can easily initiate components' updates from outside scripts.*
+This way you can easily initiate components' updates from outside scripts.

 ## Configuration

 These are the available options you can pass to VCI during initialization.

+*Values indicated below for optional options are used as internal default
+values.*

 ```js
 {